Chalkbeat/patchbay/src/sidechain.md

 * `initialWidth` - the width of the embed at the time that the loader ran
 * `id` - the ID for the embed

-The loader script will enable standard `<side-chain>` elements, but it will also upgrade any elements with the `data-pym-loader` attribute, such as the default embed codes from [our Dailygraphics Rig](https://github.com/nprapps/dailygraphics-next).
+The loader script will enable standard `<side-chain>` elements, but it will also upgrade any elements with the `data-pym-loader` attribute, such as the default embed codes from [the NPR Dailygraphics Rig](https://github.com/nprapps/dailygraphics-next).

 However, if you've been using the loader script because of CMS features like PJAX or JavaScript bundling, it may be worth checking to see if the regular Sidechain script is sufficient for your purposes, since the custom elements API handles many of the initialization issues that were problematic in the past.